Can crisis preparedness prevent corruption in emergency responses?

 Demonstrating impact (by measuring reduced corruption)

-The British Academy ran the first phase (2016-18) of the portion of the Anti-Corruption Evidence programme now house with Global Integrity.
-The eight funded projects identified new initiatives to assist developing countries in efforts to tackle corruption and the negative impact it has on millions of people’s lives.
+The British Academy ran the initial phase (2016-18) of the portion of the Anti-Corruption Evidence programme now under with Global Integrity.
+The eight funded projects identified new initiatives to assist developing countries in efforts to tackle corruption and the negative impact it has on millions of peopleβs lives.

-Select outputs from Phase 1 are available on the Resources page, including from three project that received funding to continue their work in the current phase.
+Select outputs from this phase are available on the Resources page, including from three project that received funding to continue their work in the current phase.

 Addressing the International Architecture that Supports Corruption